 Rhinoplasty in Spring Hill

-Reasons for rhinoplasty include reducing the size of the nose, removal of bumps as well as improving the angle of a nose.
-Conditions may be natural or due to external trauma to the face.
-This operation will also help patients who have difficulty breathing, as well as those with a deviated septum or nostril flare.
+Breaking your nose or some other sort of external trauma may be one of the big reasons for having a rhinoplasty but there are natural reasons as well.
+A rhinoplasty can reduce the size of the nose, remove any bumps, and even improve the angle of it.
+This operation also has the added benefit of helping patients who have difficulty breathing, as well as those with a deviated septum or nostril flare.
 The operation can be performed on all age groups, including teens and the elderly.

-A medical history along with a careful examination is conducted in order to evaluate your general health.
-We will discuss with you the way your nose can look in relation to your other facial features.
-Digital photographs and computer imaging allow Dr. Hashemian to evaluate the appropriate procedure to achieve the desired results.
-Preoperative instructions may include eliminating certain drugs that contain aspirin to minimize the possibility of excess bleeding.
+A careful and thorough examination is conducted and your medical history gone over in order to evaluate your general health.
+Your cosmetic concerns and expectations prior to the surgery should be discussed with Dr. Hashemian.
+This will include the way your nose can look in relation to your other facial features.
+Through the use of digital photographs and computer imaging, Dr. Hashemian is able to evaluate the appropriate steps needed to achieve your desired results.
+You will receive preoperative instructions which may include eliminating certain drugs that contain aspirin to minimize the possibility of excess bleeding.
 Antibiotics may be prescribed before surgery to prevent infection.

 Method of Surgery